SamuelLorrain/book_lib_new/README.md

 of a SGBD.

 To stay with a simple and light program, I wanted to have as less dependencies as possible.
-So, the only dependency is wxWidget.
+So, the only dependency is *wxWidget*.

 Main functionnalities:
 - Fast Searching